Stochastic activations: Conclusion

 \section{Conclusion}

-This paper has introduced a novel stochastic activation that preserves the performance of a non-sparse activation, such as \silu, while better adjusting to the behavior of a sparse one, such as \relu, at test time.
+This paper introduces a novel stochastic activation that preserves the performance of a non-sparse activation, such as \silu, while better adjusting to the behavior of a sparse one, such as \relu, at test time.
 This improves the inference times for the FFN layers of a transformer, translating into a speedup of typically $\times1.65$ for the FFN processing on CPUs while almost preserving the accuracy of the non-sparse \silu activation.
 Finally, we explore how stochastic activations can be leveraged at test time to improve diversity in model generations.

-In this appendix, we add some details that did not fit in the main paper.
-Appendix~\ref{sec:architecture} gives some details about the models used in the paper.
-Appendix~\ref{sec:sparsity} gives additional details about the sparsity of the activations produced by the models that we use.
+In this appendix, we add some extra details to complement the main paper.
+Appendix~\ref{sec:architecture} gives architectural details for the models used in the paper.
+Appendix~\ref{sec:sparsity} gives additional details of the sparsity produced by the models that use the \stocha and \swift activations.
+Appendix~\ref{sec:multigen_setup} provides the experimental details for the diversity of generations ablation.
+Appendix~\ref{sec:multiforward} provides the experimental details for the multiple forward passes per generated token ablation.
+Appendix~\ref{sec:cpt} gives some details for the CPT experiment with \stocha and \swift.
+Appendix~\ref{sec:tanhrelu} discusses how to generalize the \stocha and \swift methods for any pair of non-sparse and sparse activations.
 Appendix~\ref{sec:benchmarks} gives the references for all the benchmarks used in the experiments.
 The final Appendix~\ref{sec:multiple_generation} gives some examples of multiple answers generated by \stocha.